crate/docker-crate/README.md

-*This is Crate.IO's own repository featuring the latest builds.
+*This is Crate.io's own repository featuring the latest builds.
 The official images can be found [here](https://hub.docker.com/_/crate/)*

-# What Is Crate?
+# What Is CrateDB?

-Crate is an open source fast, scalable, easy to use SQL database that plays nicely with containers like Docker.
-It feels like the SQL databases you know, but makes scaling and operating your database ridiculously easy - regardless of the volume, complexity, or type of data.
-It ingests millions of records per second for time series setups and delivers analytics results in sub-second real time.

-Crate comes with a distributed sort and aggregation engine, fast multi index queries, native full-text search and super simple scalability with sharding and partitioning builtin.
-Preconfigured replication takes care of data resiliency.
-The cluster management can be supervised with a built-in admin UI.
-Crate's masterless architecture and simplicity make the data part of Docker environments easy and elegant.
+CrateDB is an open source, distributed SQL database with integrated search that makes it simple to store and analyze massive amounts of structured and unstructured data in real-time.
+A shared-nothing architecture and automatic data sharding  & rebalancing make it easy to scale out a highly available CrateDB cluster to handle more data, more queries or more users.
+CrateDB is ideal for machine data.
+It's able to ingest millions of sensor readings or log entries per second and query them at in-memory speed using the same SQL syntax that already exists in your applications and BI tools.
+An advanced distributed query engine enables CrateDB to perform joins, sub-selects,, aggregations and even ad hoc queries at high speed.

-Crate provides several installation packages, including a supported Docker image.
-It fits perfectly into an orchestrated microservices environment.
-It acts like an omnipresent, persistent layer for data.
-Application containers access their data regardless of which host the data nodes run.
+CrateDB provides several installation packages, including a supported Docker image.
+It fits perfectly into an orchestrated microservices environment, providing a scalable, containerized persistence layer that scales along with your app containers.
+CrateDB clusters can be supervised with an interactive database administration tool.

 [Crate](https://crate.io/)